Victoria Park (Hong Kong)

 Victoria Park (usually shortened as 維園) is a public park in Causeway Bay, Wan Chai District, Hong Kong.
 The park is named after Queen Victoria, who has a statue in the park.
 It is around 190000 m2 in size and contains sporting facilities for tennis, association football, basketball, handball, volleyball, swimming, jogging, fitness, roller skating, and bowling.

 The park first opened to the public in October 1957 and was revamped in the early 2000s.
 Owned and operated by the Leisure and Cultural Services Department of Hong Kong, the park is open all year, free of admission charge.
-It is Hong Kong's most popular public park, with more visitors than Hong Kong and Kowloon parks combined.
+It is Hong Kong's most popular public park, with more visitors than Hong Kong Park and Kowloon Park combined.

 Site

 Victoria Park is located on Hong Kong Island, in the Causeway Bay area of Wan Chai District.
 It is situated on the shore of Causeway Bay typhoon shelter and separated by a breakwater from Victoria Harbour.
 The park is bounded by Causeway Road to the southeast, Gloucester Road to the west, Victoria Park Road and Island Eastern Corridor to the north, and Hing Fat Street to the east.

 The park is bordered on the south by the Hong Kong Central Library and the Regal Hongkong Hotel, on the east by the Park Towers residential complex, on the north by a fire station and Citicorp Centre office tower, and on the west by Windsor House retail mall and The Park Lane Hong Kong hotel.
 A small square, Tung Lo Wan Garden, is located in the north-western portion of Victoria Park.
 Two stations, Causeway Bay and Tin Hau, are located near the park.
 There are bus lines and a tramline along Causeway Road, which run beside the park.
 Several pedestrian bridges with escalators and elevators have been built to connect the park to the Causeway Road.